santoskim/My-Anime-List/README.md

 > Conclusion

-Each section provides an overall synopsis and detailed steps and directions on where the project leads towards.
+Each section provides a comprehensive summary along with detailed directions for the projects progression.

 You may click on the MALTopAnimeAnalysis.ipynb to view the project.